Saurabh Singh Shekhawat: Awards

 Shekhawat has been awarded the Kirti Chakra, the Shaurya Chakra, Sena Medal (Gallantry), Vishisht Seva Medal and the Samanya Seva Medal amongst other medals for anti-terrorist operations, mountaineering and distinguished service.
 Shekhawat in a letter to Army headquarters in 2017 referred to himself as the "highest decorated serving officer in the army with an unblemished operational profile."

+Dates of ranks

 Personal life

-Shekhawat is married to Renuka Shekhawat, a professor of Sanskrit at Rajasthan University.
+Shekhawat is married to Dr Renuka Shekhawat, a professor of Sanskrit at Rajasthan University.